sawangupta92/spree/guides/content/developer/core/adjustments.md

 * `amount` The dollar amount of the adjustment.
 * `label`: The label for the adjustment to indicate what the adjustment is for.
 * `eligible`: Indicates if the adjustment is eligible for the thing it's adjusting.
-* `mandatory`: Indicates if this adjustment is mandatory; i.e that this adjustment *must* be applied regardless of its eligibility rules.
 * `state`: Can either be `open`, `closed`, or `finalized`.
 Once it is in the `finalized` state, it cannot be changed.
 * `included`: Whether or not this adjustment affects the final price of the item it is applied to.
 Used only for tax adjustments which may themselves be included in the price.